 relatively deep water at the toe of the structure

 The test procedure contains 18 tests, 9 for a mild slope (breaking waves, see Table 2.1) and 9 for a steep slope (non-breaking waves, see Table 2.2).
-Within each subset of 9 tests a selected input parameter is varied (highlighted in the tables below).
+Within each subset of 9 tests a selected input parameter is varied (highlighted yellow or orange in the tables below).